 When they reach the comfort level, it may alter their intensity a bit, but the quest for more is always there.

-Anyway, I want to go back to debate sound bites.
+Anyway, I want to go back to debate soundbites.

-We still we've only gotten through six of these, and they've been very powerful.
+We've only gotten through six of these, and they've been very powerful.

-This um, in fact, I'll tell you what, since Mike grab the montage, which is audio soundbite number two.
+This, in fact, I'll tell you what, since Mike, grab the montage, which is audio soundbite number two, because that sets it all up.

 Only the elites despise earning money.

-I know among the politically correct, you're not supposed to use facts that are uncomfortable.
+If you're politically correct, you're not supposed to use facts that are uncomfortable.

 So here's my point.

-I believe every American of every background has been endowed by their creator with the right to pursue happiness, and if that makes liberals unhappy, I'm going to continue to find ways to help poor people, learn how to get a job, learn how to get a better job, and learn someday to own the job.
+And if that makes liberals unhappy, I'm going to continue to find ways to help poor people learn how to get a job, learn how to get a better job, and learn someday to own the job.

-Standing ovation there, standing oh.
+Standing ovation there, standing O.

-The Social Security Actuary estimated if you make it a voluntary program, you actually reduce wealth inequality in America by 50% over the next generation because everybody becomes a saver and investor, and you have a universal investing nation.
+The Social Security Actuary estimated if you make it a voluntary program, you actually reduce wealth inequality in America by 50% over the next generation because everybody becomes a saver and investor and you have a universal investing nation.

 Andrew Jackson had a pretty clear-cut idea about America's enemies.

-99 weeks is an associate degree.
+Ninety-nine weeks is an associate degree.

-We actually think saying to somebody, I'll help you if you're willing to help yourself is good.
+Saying to somebody, I'll help you if you're willing to help yourself is good.

 And we think unconditional efforts by the best food stamp president in American history to maximize dependency is terrible for the future of this country.